apache/flagon/site/_docs/useralejs/modifying.md

 ---
-title: Modifying
+title: Modifying UserALE.js Source Code
 component: useralejs
+permalink: /docs/useralejs/modifying/
 priority: 3
 ---

-# Customizing UserALE.js Logs through Source Code Modifications

 [Apache UserALE.js](https://github.com/apache/incubator-flagon-useralejs) makes it easy for you to capture *every* user behavior on your webpage or application.
-But, you might not need all that data and you might not care to worry about scaling your logging data store.
-Fortunately, UserALE.js also makes it easy for your to manage, and curate your logging scheme.
+But, you might not need all that data.

+UserALE.js also makes it easy for your to manage, and curate your logging scheme.

 This guide walks you through how to modify UserALE.js log data and behavior through source code modification.